aminakadric/data550-final-project/README.md

 https://hub.docker.com/repository/docker/aminakadric/project_image/general

-Once you are in the container, run `r make` in the terminal to generate the report.
-Navigate to the final_report folder to find the html file.

 # How to generate the report automatically:

 Ensure that you have navigated to the proper folder in your console and terminal